torquebox/speedmetal/README.md

 Launch instance of 'ami-e291668b' with size c1.xlarge in the same availability zone and security group as the Tsung instance.

-Login to the instance then run the setup_server.sh script.
+Login to the instance as the 'ec2-user' user then run the setup_server.sh script.

     curl -o setup_server.sh https://raw.github.com/torquebox/speedmetal/master/scripts/setup_server.sh
     chmod +x setup_server.sh